citusdata/citus_docs/develop/api_guc.rst

 shrinking the pool when workers are busy, and growing it when they are idle.

 This is a session-level GUC, and thus can be used to limit the resource usage for individual sessions.
-Lowering the the value can limit the queries' use of connections, cores, or memory.
+Lowering the value can limit the queries' use of connections, cores, or memory.

 citus.executor_slow_start_interval (integer)